 With training, you can easily double the circulatory and mitochondrial capacity you had before you started.
 Several months of long, slow exercise will turn you into a happy, Zen-like powerhouse of aerobic capacity.
 Zen-like because your brain does not know you’re walking on the treadmill.
 It thinks you’re foraging, and it moves automatically into the chemical state where your mind is engaged but relaxed.
 Your thinking is clear; your mood is calmer and more alive than it was at rest.
 Your brain wave patterns on an EEG are similar to meditation states, and for good reason -- this is the pace you used in nature when the threat was low.

 What’s interesting is that the actual pathways of relaxation and focus in your brain become stronger with use.
 Long-term memory improves with regular exercise, and the risk of Alzheimer’s drops.
 Long hikes and long, easy bike rides are enjoyable kinds of low aerobics because frankly it’s pretty tedious walking slowly on the treadmill for an hour or more.

-1 AnswerMehmet Oz, MD, Cardiology, answeredFor years, doctors have been telling people that any sort of physical activity before bed was counteractive to a good night’s sleep.
+1 AnswerMehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredFor years, doctors have been telling people that any sort of physical activity before bed was counteractive to a good night’s sleep.
 But the latest research shows that nighttime exercise can actually help you wind down and decompress.
 Mild nighttime activity also helps lower your body temperature, which helps you fall asleep faster.